ProgrammerAL/ProgrammerAlSite/src/ProgrammerAl.Site.Content/BlogPosts/20231018-Presentation-BostonCodeCamp2023.md

 ## Practical Pulumi

 In this session we'll look at patterns that emerge while using Pulumi to manage your cloud infrastructure.
 This is an intermediate session assuming you know the basics of Pulumi, but haven't used it for a full project yet.
 We will use C# and Azure in demos, but the concepts work with every programming language and cloud supported by Pulumi.

-# Slide Decks and Demo Code

-If you'd like to see the demo code, and presentation slides, they are hosted on GitHub <a target="_blank" href="https://github.com/ProgrammerAL/Presentations-2023/tree/main/boston-code-camp-35">here</a>.